nleiva/ansible-links/README.md

 - [Jinja2 Template Designer for Automation](https://td4a.codethenetwork.com/): To test online your jinja2 template.

 ### Network Inventory
 - [Network Inventory Report with Ansible](https://github.com/AdamMack2007/ansible_inventory_report#network-inventory-report-with-ansible): Creates a compliance report for network devices.
+By [Adam Mack](https://github.com/AdamMack2007).
 - [Example of Networking Inventory with Ansible](https://github.com/network-automation/ansible_inventory_report): Generate a HTML report using the template module from facts gathered with the nxos_facts module.
+By [Sean Cavanaugh](https://github.com/IPvSean).
 - [Git as a source of truth for network automation](https://vincent.bernat.ch/en/blog/2021-source-of-truth-network)
+- [Network CVE Report with Ansible](https://adammack2007.github.io/Ansible-Cisco-CVE-Parser/): Creates a report of all CVEs that affect a specific platform (Cisco NXOS, IOS, IOS-XE) based on the version of the software the hosts are running.
+By [Adam Mack](https://github.com/AdamMack2007).

 ### Network Resource Modules
 - [What is a resource module](https://github.com/ansible-community/community-topics/issues/33#issuecomment-897029700)